 Thirteen years later in 1998, I arranged to visit the spirit medium.
 I arrived at her residence situated by a busy ‘slip’ road.
 The detached house was in need of maintenance and stood adjacent to an old abandoned garage.
 A faded wooden yellow crescent moon hung outside the door of the house.
 The medium’s daughter invited me in and directed me to the lounge.
 I sat on an armchair and admired her collection of crystal balls in a glass display cabinet.
 I sensed an intense energy within the house.
 When the medium was ready for me, I entered the dining room and sat at her large oval dining table.
 Beside her laid a deck of old, well used Tarot cards.

-To allay any doubts about the information given, I removed my jewellery to give her no external clues.
+To allay any doubts of the information given, I removed my jewellery to give no external clues.
 The medium suggested I brought a cassette tape to record the reading and she also wrote down any messages she received on notepaper.
 Her first message was about my paternal grandmother’s presence around me.
 My grandmother passed away when I was a few months old and I knew little about her.
-The medium spoke a name I recognized as the name of my piano teacher.
-I was informed it was also my grandmother’s name.
+The medium mentioned a name I recognized as the name of my piano teacher and was informed it was also my grandmother’s name.
 (My husband contacted my parents asking my father for the names of his parents as my son wished to construct a family tree.
 The information given confirmed that the spirit medium was correct and the name also belonged to my grandmother!)

 The medium informed me that in a past life I had been executed for providing successful healing treatments.
 This allegedly happened in the seventeenth century and my name was Rachel.
 I was one of four sisters and had a mother who mourned my early death at the age of twenty-two.
-I was shocked to hear that the body was supposedly buried in Cornwall near the Tamar!
-This would have made sense of the strong connection I felt with Cornwall.
-The medium seemed to have a strong connection with the spirit world as she divulged specific information to me that she could not have known.
+I was shocked to hear that the body was supposedly buried in Cornwall near the Tamar. ( I later discovered that there had been no executions in Cornwall of anyone as young as 22 years of age).
+The medium seemed to have a strong connection with the spirit world as some of the information she divulged was about things she could not have known.
 My relatives in the spirit world apparently praised me for summoning the courage to break free from my parents’ religion and follow my own path.

 My husband arrived home from work one evening and told me of a domestic disturbance the police were alerted to at a London home.
 The resident there was allegedly a vampire and my husband’s colleagues were reluctant to investigate, so my husband volunteered.
 He discovered that a witch resided there with a younger man.